saratarekg/Trip-Genie/README.md

 - My bookings should be easier to access or have a link directly from the confirmation pop up </br>
 - Drop-downs and the cart should close when clicking outside  </br>
 - Any white space, we can add quick access to items in settings  </br>
-- Adjust the capitalization in the genie helper messages</br>
 - Too many popups, unnecessary if something already indicates change   </br>
 - Adding to cart after checkout should remove it from the wishlist  </br>
 - In the checkout the wallet sometimes glitches and doesn't update the wallet to the user properly and may even show negative balance (FE only) </br>